trianglecirclexyz/cthulhu/README.md

 ### Notable Features (so far)

-- Running in the terminal
+- Runs in the terminal
+- Flags for filtering results by specific categories (Movies, TV Shows, Anime)
-- Filtering out unwanted results, such as application files and pornogrophy, whilst still querying results from multiple other categories (Movies, TV Shows, Anime)
+- Ability to filter out unwanted results, such as application files and pornogrophy

 ## Requirements